ParagEkbote/quantized-containerized-models/docs/quickstart.md

   -i trigger_word="GHIBSKY"
 ```

-This:

-* Builds the container if needed
-* Runs inference locally
-* Guarantees the same environment as production
+This builds the container if needed, runs inference locally and guarantees the same environment as production.

----

 ## Optional: Deploy to Replicate